 Where a specific client instruction is received in respect of an order, EIM will communicate the instructions to Northern Trust or the relevant Affirmative Deposit Fund deposit takers.
-In doing so, EIM will have been deemed to fulfil its Best Execution obligation.
+In doing so, EIM will have deemed to fulfil its Best Execution obligation.
 Where instructions relate to only part of an order, EIM will communicate this to NT in accordance with this Policy to those aspects of the order not covered by the specific instruction.
 It should be noted that following specific client instructions those instructions may prevent achievement of the best possible result of the execution of those orders.

 Best Execution monitoring will be determined via Bloomberg BTCA (Bloomberg Transaction Cost Analysis) platform via Northern Trust (NT).
 On a monthly basis, NT will deliver Best Execution monitoring data with root cause analysis attached.
 This will provide the basis on which EIM will determine its Best Execution quality.

 Regulatory Technical Standards (RTS) 28 requirements will be satisfied via data provided from NT.
 The data will be published on EIMs website in the correct format in line with MiFID II requirements and timescale.